marcus-at-localhost/docs/en/developer-guide/rest-api.md

 HEADERS | Content-Type: application/json
           Authorization: Basic YWR1taW46YWRtaW4=
 ```
-In a response you will get:
+In the response you will get:

 * `token` - access token to use